Fire Door Technical Guidance

 ● E60 fire-resisting door providing 60 minutes fire resistance (or equivalent FD 60S).

-Timber fire-resisting doors are available that will provide up to 120 minutes fire resistance but their use is limited to more specialized conditions that are beyond the scope of this guidance.
+Timber fire-resisting doors are available that will provide up to 120 minutes fire resistance but their use is limited to more specialised conditions that are beyond the scope of this guidance.

 Metal fire-resisting doors: